sharvin3007/eCommerce-App/README.md

 # eCommerce App

-This is a responsive front-end application built in React project.
+This is a responsive front-end application built in React.

 ## App Overview